 Before the end of the 15-minute cycle, push and release the UNLOCK button on the RKE transmitter to unlock the doors and disarm the Vehicle Security Alarm (if equipped).
-Then, prior to the end of the 15-minute cycle, push and release the START/STOP button.
-If the START/ STOP button is not present, insert the Key Fob into the ignition switch and turn the switch to the ON/RUN position.
+Then, prior to the end of the 15-minute cycle, insert the Key Fob into the ignition switch and turn the switch to the ON/RUN position.